-This axis functions as a low-traffic street with two-way car traffic, sidewalks, and bicycles.
-Although it is not a through street, it provides service vehicle access to the Earl Hall service area and the EMU loading dock, auto access to the parking lot south of the EMU, and bike access to EMU and Straub Hall bike parking.
+This axis functions as a low-traffic volume street and a parking lot with two-way vehicular traffic, sidewalks, and bicycles.
+Although it is not a through street, it provides service vehicle access to the Earl Hall service area and the EMU loading dock, vehicle access to the parking lot south of the EMU, bike access to EMU, and Straub Hall bike parking.